 However, based on some of the very real problems with the Misfits Box business model, I’m not going to say that it’s the right choice for every family.
 Specifically, if your family is picky, I wouldn’t recommend it.
 Ginger Snaps and I consider ourselves very food-friendly: we’ll eat almost anything.
 But both weeks, we were still landed with items we don’t like (beets and eggplant), and we were also landed with items we used because we had them but we didn’t really want (lemons and leeks).

-If you are interested in trying out Misfits Market, use this link within the next 24 hours to get 30% off!
+If you are interested in trying out Misfits Market, use the code COOKWME-TE6LFT at checkout to receive 25% off your first box.

 Three Ways Misfits Market Could Improve